brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-Earlier we described the design as taking _a single_ token sequence and producing a token sequence output.
-We'd of course want to express `assert_eq` as a function taking two token sequences, but how does the compiler know when to end one token seequence and start the next?
+Earlier we described the design as taking _a single_ construct sequence and producing a construct sequence output.
+We'd of course want to express `assert_eq` as a function taking two construct sequences, but how does the compiler know when to end one token seequence and start the next?
 That requires parsing.
 If the user writes `assert_eq!(std::pair<int, int>{1, 2}, x)`, the compiler needs to figure out which comma in there is actually an argument delimiter (or how to fail if there is only one argument).

 There are a couple ways that we could approach this.

-We could always require that a macro takes a single token-sequence argument and provide a parser library to help pull out the pieces.
+We could always require that a macro takes a single construct-sequence argument and provide a parser library to help pull out the pieces.
 For instance, [in Rust](https://docs.rs/syn/latest/syn/parse/index.html), you would write something like this:

 ::: std
 ```rust